psth2876/student_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178696190-05ad22de-07a9-49fa-888c-fa60c54c3d96.png)

-> *Figure 39: Histogram to display student absences in days.*
+> *Figure: Histogram to display student absences in days.*

 In this histogram we are plotting to display number of students and their absences in days.
 It has minimum values ranging from 0 to maximum